-Acquire the knowledge and practical skills required to master the art of Underwater Photography and videography while exploring the incredible diversity of the stunning coral reefs of the warm Indian Ocean.
-The Underwater Photography internship program uses dSLR cameras in Sea&Sea housings; DSLR and panasonic video and GoPros together with exceptional LED lighting and accessories.
+Acquire the knowledge and practical skills required to master the art of underwater photography while exploring the fascinating diversity of the stunning coral reefs of the warm Indian Ocean.
+The underwater photography program uses DSLR cameras in Sea&Sea housings paired up with exceptional strobe lighting and other accessories.

 Developed by internationally acclaimed underwater photographer, journalist and conservationist Fiona Ayerst, this course will empower students to see and explore the underwater realm in a totally new and intimate manner.
-We focus on becoming part of the marine world; using specialised breathing techniques and capitalising on the natural curiosity of the marine inhabitants.
-Fiona’s team will teach you how to capture the perfectly exposed and composed images and film.
-Creativity and new techniques are key.
+Apart from the usual theory, you’ll learn how a deep understanding of, and connection to, the marine world helps you to capitalise on the natural curiosity of the marine inhabitants.
+Fiona’s team will teach you how to capture perfectly exposed and composed images.
+For more advanced students creativity flow and learning new techniques are key.

-Africa Media Academy is now offering a ‘flexi-booking’ option.
-When booking with Flexi-booking, you are able to secure your spot at todays great rates, and only choose which month you will attend when international travel has opened and the Covid-19 situation has stabilised.
+Africa Media is offering a ‘Flexi-booking’ special during the challenges of Covid-19.
+When booking with Flexi-booking, you are able to secure your spot at a $250 discount and only choose which month you will attend when you are comfortable you can travel safely and securely.

 Fiona is very knowledgeable, professional and has the patience of an angel.
 She genuinely wants you to excel as a student and takes your personal level and goals into consideration.
 I came as an amateur photographer and an amateur diver and can confidently say that I left better at both crafts.
 We were a group of 6 and Fiona observed and evaluated everyone individually, giving each of us personal assignments and advice.
 The program is well thought out and(...)